 Protected areas may be key to the leopards' survival because outside of these areas they suffer higher mortality rates (19).
 Therefore, it is important to understand the factors that enable coexistence between leopards and their competitors inside protected areas (9).
-Beyond caching their prey in trees, not much is known about the mechanisms that facilitate cooccurrence between the leopard and its competitors (20, 21).
+Beyond caching their prey in trees, not much is known about the mechanisms that facilitate co-occurrence between the leopard and its competitors (20, 21).

-The leopard is a solitary and reclusive felid that despite being one of Africa's most widespread large cats, have lost between 63 - 75 % of their historical range (41) (Table 1).
+lost between 63 - 75 % of their historical range (41) (Table 1).
 Following a recent up listing, the International Union for the Conservation of Nature (IUCN) and the Convention of International Trade in Endangered Species (CITES), classify the leopard as Vulnerable (33, 42).
 The IUCN recognises nine subspecies (43, 44) (Table 3).